Home Learning – The Brilliant Study Solution For Young Mums

 For example, the University of Liverpool’s online degrees are structured around modules of 6-12 weeks, separated by breaks of just 1-2 weeks.
 An undergraduate degree with the Open University is less intensive, taking most students six years to complete.

 The recent explosion in online learning means that young mums now have access to a huge variety of qualifications and a large number of training providers, including universities and private colleges.
 Be aware however that some distance learning courses require practical assessments and work experience, which you may need to arrange yourself.

 Below is a list of well-known distance learning providers:

-Offers courses in engineering, healthcare and science
+Offers courses in beauty, counselling, nursing, psychology and hospitality

 It’s also worth checking out which universities offer the online qualification you’re aiming for, as more and more universities are offering a range of distance learning courses

 Distance learning courses often cost less than classroom based courses, with the exception of some university degrees.
 It costs around £8,000 to reach degree level with the Open College of the Arts, which is around a third of the cost of a conventional degree.
 You can also pay per module over a period of five to six years.